Why All Philosophical Theories Are Non-Sensical

 (b) Dictating To Reality What It Must Contain

-(c) Non-Sense And Nonsense
+(c) Non-Sense Versus Nonsense

 (d) Necessary Truth And Necessary Falsehood